Ted Cruz to extend self-quarantine after second interaction with individual who tested positive for coronavirus - KVIA

 Two Democrats are also taking precautionary measures.
 California Rep. Julia Brownley announced on Monday that she and her staff are now working remotely after finding out that she recently came into contact with someone who tested positive.
 On Tuesday, Virginia Rep. Don Beyer announced that he will self-quarantine after learning that a friend he interacted with recently tested positive.

 On Thursday, Republican Sens.
-Rick Scott of Florida and Graham also announced they are self-quarantining.
+Rick Scott of Florida and Lindsey Graham also announced they are self-quarantining.

 Here are those lawmakers: